 “Responsible investment is an approach to investing that aims to incorporate environmental, social and governance (ESG) factors into investment decisions, to better manage risk and generate sustainable, long-term returns.”
 1

-Many investors now take sustainability investing one stage further and use it to try to enhance returns – thereby enjoying a superior investment performance while contributing to a better world at the same time.
+Many investors now take sustainable investing one stage further and use it to try to enhance returns – thereby enjoying a superior investment performance while contributing to a better world at the same time.

 SI is now a massive concept accounting for a quarter of all assets managed around the world at the end of 2016, the last date for which figures were collated.
 In Australia and New Zealand, 50.6% of assets are now managed sustainably.
 SI use is biggest in Europe, where 52.6% of assets are managed under SI principles, amounting to investments worth more than USD 12 trillion.
 That’s equivalent to half the annual GDP of the United States or European Union, according to the Global Sustainable Investment Alliance.2